adamek195/E-media/README.md

 ![Palette](screenshots/palette.PNG "Palette")

-4. After processed chunks, the program encrypts pixels in two ways.
+4. After processed chunks, the program encrypts pixels in two ways with the same generated pair of keys.
 Using our implementation of RSA algorithm in ECB and using Crypto library in ECB.

 5. In file ecb.png you will see encrypt image using our implementation for cubes.png: